Skip to main content

 Red Oak's population has surged from about 5,200 in 2010 to over 14,000 today.
 Subdivisions like Amber Creek, Post Oak Crossing, and the developments along Lakeridge Parkway have pushed residential construction well beyond the city's sewer infrastructure.
 These homes default to septic, and the Blackland Prairie clay underneath them creates challenges from day one.

 The Houston Black clay series common in northern Ellis County contains 46-60% smectite clay.
-According to the USDA NRCS Soil Survey, this Vertisol develops cracks more than four inches wide and 12 inches deep that remain open for 90 to 150 days per year during drought.
-When fall rains arrive, the clay swells shut.
-That annual cycle puts constant stress on buried pipes, tanks, and drain fields.
+It cracks up to four inches wide in summer drought, then swells shut when the fall rains arrive.
+That cycle puts constant stress on buried pipes, tanks, and drain fields.
 Conventional systems struggle here because the clay resists water percolation.
 Site evaluations in Red Oak routinely push new construction toward aerobic or alternative systems.

 I-35E Corridor Development